 The profile and risk of actinic damage caused by UVA, UVB, and VL depends mainly on skin phototype, with influences of other factors, including geographic location, professional activity, and lifestyle.
-Dark skin is more prone to skin pigmentation, melasma, and post-inflammatory hyperpigmentation, while light skin is more prone to sunburn, DNA damage, skin cancer, photoaging, and solar lentigo.
+Dark skin is more prone to skin pigmentation, melasma, and post-inflammatory hyperpigmentation, while light skin is more prone to sunburn, DNA damage, skin cancer, photoaging, and solar lentigo.3 by UVA1 exposure, including the upregulation of genes linked to inflammation and the downregulation of genes linked to antiviral and antimicrobial defense.
+In vivo studies also show a link between UVA1 and, to a lesser extent, UVB exposure and solar immune suppression, meaning, stressed Josso, that UVA1 exposure can be very impactful on the skin.

-Fitzpatrick skin phototypes range from I to VI and are based around reaction to 45-60 minutes of unprotected sun exposure, according to erythema sensitivity ('sunburn') in the first 24 hours and tanning in the subsequent 7 days (Table 1).
+Fitzpatrick skin phototypes range from I to VI and are based around reaction to 45-60 minutes of unprotected sun exposure, according to erythema sensitivity ('sunburn') in the first 24 hours and tanning in the subsequent 7 days (Table 1).^{3,4}

 While UVA1 is less energetic than UVB, importantly, pointed out Passeron, it represents a huge proportion of the UV light people receive, is constant throughout the day, regardless of the season, and can penetrate through windows, so people can be chronically exposed to it.
-Gene expression studies show that in fibroblasts and keratinocytes, a number of genes are modulated by UVA1 exposure, including the upregulation of genes linked to inflammation and the downregulation of genes linked to antiviral and antimicrobial defense.
-In vivo studies also show a link between UVA1 and, to a lesser extent, UVB exposure and solar immune suppression, meaning, stressed Josso, that UVA1 exposure can be very impactful on the skin.
+Gene expression studies show that in fibroblasts and keratinocytes, a number of genes are modulated

-UVB induces a direct effect on melanocytes and leads to the activation of the p53 protein in keratinocytes.
-This protein binds to the pro-opiomelanocortin promoter, responsible for production of $\alpha$ -melanocyte-stimulating hormone, which in turn induces pigmentation.
+UVB induces a direct effect on melanocytes and leads to the activation of the p53 protein in keratinocytes.8 This protein binds to the pro-opiomelanocortin promoter, responsible for production of α -melanocyte-stimulating hormone, which in turn induces pigmentation.8

-VL in the high energy blue/violet spectrum (around 415 nm) has a role in hyperpigmentation in darker skin (phototypes IV-VI).
-This occurs through the opsin-3 receptor and pathway, which leads to the induction of the melanogenesis tyrosinase and dopachrome enzymes tautomerase and a complex of tyrosinase/ tyrosinase-related proteins that are involved long-lasting hyperpigmentation. in This pigmentation can be more intense and prolonged compared to that induced by UVA1.
+VL in the high energy blue/violet spectrum (around 415 nm)9 has a role in hyperpigmentation in darker skin (phototypes IV-VI).
+This occurs through the opsin-3 receptor and pathway, which leads to the induction of the melanogenesis enzymes tyrosinase and dopachrome tautomerase and a complex of tyrosinase/tyrosinase-related proteins that are involved in long-lasting hyperpigmentation.10 This pigmentation can be more intense and prolonged compared to that induced by UVA1.^{11,12}